Abu Bakr: Last years in Mecca

 In 617, the Quraysh enforced a boycott against the Banu Hashim.
-Muhammad along with his supporters from Banu Hashim, were cut off in a pass away from Mecca.
+Muhammad, along with his supporters from Banu Hashim, were cut off in a pass away from Mecca.
 All social relations with the Banu Hashim were cut off and their state was that of imprisonment.
-Before it many Muslims migrated to Abyssinia (now Ethiopia and Eritrea).
+Before it, many Muslims migrated to Abyssinia (now Ethiopia and Eritrea).
 Abu Bakr, feeling distressed, set out for Yemen and then to Abyssinia from there.
-He met a friend of his named Ad-Dughna (chief of the Qarah tribe) outside Mecca, who invited Abu Bakr to seek his protection against the Qurayshites.
-Abu Bakr went back to Mecca, it was a relief for him.
+He met a friend of his, Ad-Dughna (chief of the Qarah tribe) outside Mecca, who invited Abu Bakr to seek his protection against the Qurayshites.
+Abu Bakr went back to Mecca, which was a relief for him.
 But soon due to the pressure of the Quraysh, Ad-Dughna was forced to renounce his protection.
 Once again the Quraysh were free to persecute Abu Bakr.

 In 620, Muhammad's uncle and protector, Abu Talib ibn Abd al-Muttalib, and Muhammad's wife Khadija died.
 Abu Bakr's daughter Aisha was betrothed to Muhammad; however, it was decided that the actual marriage ceremony would be held later.
 In 620, Abu Bakr was the first person to testify to Muhammad's Isra and Mi'raj.